 Most of the representation agreements of the classic A type (with reciprocal exchange of remunerations) relate to fees in the private and public sectors and in the education and scientific research sector.
 A smaller number of representation agreements relate to public lending rights.
 Some member collective management organisations of Reprobel have individual mandate agreements with foreign partner companies for specific categories of works or media or for specific uses.

-As a general rule, mandates under international representation agreements are delineated along the limits of the national remuneration schemes or licences (i.e. photocopies and prints for the private and public sectors and, from 2020 onwards, gradually also for digital re-use; photocopies, prints, scans, digital copies and communication over a secure network for the education and scientific research sector).
+As a general rule, mandates under international representation agreements are delineated along the limits of the national remuneration schemes or licences (i.e. photocopies, prints and digital re-use for the private and public sectors, photocopies, prints, scans, digital copies and communication over a secure network for the education and scientific research sector).
 You can find the repertoire of the foreign partner organisations and any use restrictions or exclusions (‘opt-outs’) on their websites.

 Reprobel generally concludes type B representation agreements with partner organisations in countries whose repertoire is seldom used in Belgium or which are still in a start-up phase.
 This means that each collective management organisations may withhold and distribute to its own rightholders the remunerations it collects on its own territory for the foreign rightholders concerned.
 In this case, the fees are usually so limited that an actual exchange of funds is administratively too burdensome.